 Fanny packs (lined up)

-Fanny packs come in tons of shapes and sizes and serve many purposes
+Fanny packs come in tons of shapes and sizes and serve many purposes | Credit: Jason Hummel

-A third and final category is ultralight, thru-hike-friendly fanny packs like Hyperlite Mountain Gear’s Versa, Matador's Freerain, Thrupack’s Summit Bum Classic, and LiteAF’s Feather Weight Standard.
+A third and final category is ultralight, thru-hike-friendly fanny packs like Hyperlite Mountain Gear’s Versa, Matador's Freerain, Thrupack’s Eco Summit Bum Classic, and LiteAF’s Feather Weight.
 Commonalities include high-end fabrics that are thin but impressively tear-resistant (Dyneema leads the pack here), streamlined feature sets that just cover the basics, and—of course—low weights (the Versa is the heaviest of the trio at 4.3 oz.).
 Oftentimes, UL models also allow you to remove certain components (like the hipbelt) to shave off another ounce or two, and many can be connected to your backpack's hipbelt or sternum strap for added on-trail storage.
 Finally, customization is popular among cottage brands, and both Thrupack and LiteAF offer the ability to hand-pick materials, colorways, and more.
 For those with more specialized gear needs, there are also plenty of purpose-built designs for activities like running, fishing, biking, and more (we break these down further in our section on “Activity-Specific Fanny Packs” below).

 Capacity and Dimensions

 Fanny packs come in a wide variety of capacities, with the picks above ranging from just 0.5 liters for the Kavu Spectator to a whopping 9 liters for the Mountainsmith Tour.
 In general, capacity correlates closely to a waist pack’s intended use: Casual, everyday-friendly designs tend to be smaller, while hiking-specific models are larger to accommodate a day’s worth of gear, water, and snacks.
-Ultralight, thru-hiking-friendly waist packs fall closer to the former end, ranging from 1.4 liters for the LiteAF Feather Weight (it also comes in a 2L version) to 2.5 liters for the Hyperlite Versa and Thrupack Summit Bum Classic.
+Ultralight, thru-hiking-friendly waist packs fall closer to the former end, ranging from 1.5 liters for the LiteAF Feather Weight (it also comes in a 2L version) to 2.5 liters for the Hyperlite Versa and Thrupack Eco Summit Bum.
 As we mentioned above, we’ve found the 1- to 2.5-liter range to be just about perfect for day-to-day use.
-As an example, our 2-liter Free Range Equipment Canvas Phanny easily accommodates our plus-sized iPhone, wallet, keys, an epi pen, lip balm, and a small e-reader with room to spare.
+As an example, our 2-liter Free Range Equipment Canvas Phanny easily accommodates our plus-sized iPhone, wallet, keys, an epi-pen, lip balm, and a small e-reader with room to spare.

 Fanny packs (wearing Jansport and Hyperlite in cafe)

-Traveling with the 2.5L Hyperlite and Jansport packs
+Traveling with the 2.5L Hyperlite and Jansport packs | Credit: Brian McCurdy

 Dimensions go hand in hand with capacity but can be a helpful indicator of overall heft and bulk.
 For example, Mountainsmith’s 9-liter Tour measures 11.5 inches long, 10 inches tall, and 5 inches deep, while Patagonia’s 1-liter Ultralight Black Hole Mini is just 8 inches long, 4.8 inches tall, and 2 inches deep.
 Most designs hover somewhere in the middle, but lower-profile options like the Black Hole and REI Co-op’s Trail 2 (also 2 in. deep) make it incredibly easy to throw an outer layer on overtop in cold or inclement conditions.
-By comparison, those with a wider profile—like Free Range’s 3.5-in.-deep Canvas Phanny—look and feel noticeably bulkier and more awkward under a jacket (especially one with a trim fit).
+By comparison, those with a wider profile—like Free Range’s 3.5-inch-deep Canvas Phanny—look and feel noticeably bulkier and more awkward under a jacket (especially one with a trim fit).
 In the end, capacity will be the more important spec for most, but dimensions can help paint a clearer picture.

 Fanny pack (closeup of REI Co-op Trail 2)

-The REI Trail 2's low-profile shape makes it easy to wear under a shell in inclement weather
+The REI Trail 2's low-profile shape makes it easy to wear under a shell in inclement weather | Credit: Jason Hummel

 Carry Styles